StealthNinja1O1/CharacterDiscordBot/README.md

 - `MAX_CONTEXT_TOKENS` - Maximum tokens for context (includes system prompt)
 - `IGNORE_OTHER_BOTS` - Whether to ignore messages from other bots
 - `TRIGGER_KEYWORDS` - Additional keywords that trigger responses (comma-separated)
+- `MIN_RESPONSE_INTERVAL_SECONDS` - Minimum time in seconds to wait before replying again in the same channel (default: 0)
+- `REPLY_TO_MENTIONS` - If `false`, the bot will not reply when directly mentioned, only by allowed people
+- `MENTION_TRIGGER_ALLOWED_USERS` - Comma-separated list of user IDs allowed to trigger mention/trigger keyword replies even if REPLY_TO_MENTIONS is set to false.

 **Lorebook:**
 - `ALLOW_LOREBOOK_EDITING` - Allow the character to update their own lorebook entries (true/false)